Wills & Estate Planning

 A trust fund is a vehicle that contains other assets, meaning that not every trust fund is the same.
 You need to put assets or property into a trust fund.
 So, if the assets you have inside the trust fund grow (for example, investments that grow over time or earn interest), then yes.

 A trust account can be as simple as a bank account where the money is owned by a trust rather than an individual.
-Like other bank accounts, some trust accounts can also earn interest.
-Generally speaking, this interest is paid to the account beneficiary.
+Like other bank accounts, some trust accounts can earn interest.

 How Long Do Trust Funds Last?

-Trusts can terminate early if they run out of property, or if the probate court orders it to end.
-(That's rare.)
+Trusts can terminate early if they run out of property, or if the probate court orders it to end, which is rare.

 How Do You Get Money Out of a Trust Fund as a Beneficiary?